 • Discuss how the ordained ministers serving the LEP will normally be chosen and appointed: will there be a rotation between the partner Churches, a free offering in a vacancy to a minister of any of the partner Churches (or wider), or will the appointed minister normally be from one of the partner Churches?

 The final step is to apply for charity registration.
 This can be done on the Charity Commission website here.
 It will need one of the proposed Trustees to be willing to be the correspondent with the Charity Commission and have their e-mail address published for anyone who wishes to contact the LEP.
-The completed MGD, but not the EVS, will need to be submitted as an attachment in Portable Document Format (PDF).
-(You can do this from Word by clicking ‘save as’ and selecting pdf as the document type.)
-A guide to the charity registration process can be downloaded below.
+The completed Constitution and Partnership Agreement, but not the EVS, will need to be submitted as attachments in Portable Document Format (PDF).
+(You can do this from Word by clicking ‘save as’ and selecting pdf as the document type).

 Now the real work begins, the work of transforming the world into the Kingdom of God, especially in this locality, by showing that our deep differences of principle need not divide us if we affirm the work of God in our diversity.
 As a registered charity, the LEP will be required to send its annual report to the Charity Commission and this should include an indication of its public benefit.
 No church should be a private club only for the benefit of its members and an ecumenical partnership has a particular commitment to the whole community which it seeks to benefit and the whole of the Church which it seeks to embody.

-The standard constitution permits a local church do whatever it needs to do and must not be amended except as indicated by the text in red.
-The creativity and experimentality of the LEP should be expressed in the Ecumenical Vision Statement and the life of the LEP itself and not in the constitution.
-All new Single Congregation LEPs, whether or not they need to register now with the Charity Commission, should use this new constitution.
-The LEP Constitution itself should contain a clause about how it may be amended and this should be followed when adopting this new constitution.
+The constitutions permit a local church do whatever it needs to do and must not be amended except as indicated by the text in red.
+The creativity and experimentality of the LEP should be expressed in the Ecumenical Vision Statement and the life of the LEP itself and not in the Constitution or Partnership Agreement.
+All new Single Congregation LEPs, whether or not they need to register now with the Charity Commission, should use one of these new constitutions.